Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

    # For MacOS or Ubuntu
    code ~/.iot-hub-getting-started/config-sensortag.json
    ```
 7. **`gulp run`** - Configure and run the BLE sample application.
-This application will terminate itself after 40 seconds.
+This application will exit in 40 seconds.
 8. Use az to get IoT Hub connection string, device connection string and azure storage connection string and edit IoT Hub connection string and device connection string in config-azure.json.
    ``` bash
    # Get IoT hub connection string